 Ingredients

-- 3 pounds potatoes, peeled and cubed
+- 3 pounds potatoes (peeled and cubed)

 - 1 teaspoon coarse salt

-- 1/2 – 3/4 cup almond milk (or other dairy free milk)
+- 1/2 cup unsweetened dairy free milk

 - 4 – 6 tablespoons vegan buttery spread

-- Salt & pepper, to taste
+- Salt & pepper (to taste)

 - Chopped fresh chives (optional)